-The Company and its subsidiaries have filed the zakat returns for the years up to 2021.
-For 2017 to 2021, the Company has filed a consolidated zakat returns for the Company and its 100% owned subsidiaries and has obtained a zakat certificate valid till 30 April 2023.
+The Company and its subsidiaries have filed the zakat returns for the years up to 2022.
+For 2017 to 2022, the Company has filed a consolidated zakat returns for the Company and its 100% owned subsidiaries and has obtained a zakat certificate valid till 30 April 2024.

-During 2020, the Zakat, Tax and Customs Authority ("ZATCA") issued an assessment for the years 2015 to 2018 claiming additional zakat liability of Saudi Rivals 27.76 million and the Company settled Saudi Rivals 1.17 million and objected against the remaining amount.
+During 2020, the Zakat, Tax and Customs Authority ("ZATCA") issued an assessment for the years 2015 to 2018 claiming additional zakat liability of Saudi Riyals 27.76 million and the Company settled Saudi Riyals 1.17 million and objected against the remaining amount.
 The ZATCA revised the assessment to Saudi Riyals 25.43 million.
-The Company decided to escalate the case through the General Secretariat of the Tax Committees ("GSTC") to assign a hearing session to discuss the Company's objection.
-GSTC had assigned a hearing session on July 31, 2022 and rejected the objections.
-Subsequent to the period ended September 30, 2022, the Company has filed the appeal to The Appeal Committee for Tax Violations and Disputes ("ACTVD") as the decisions is received on September 29, 2022.
+The Company decided to escalate the case through the General Secretariat of the Tax Committees ("GSTC") to assign a hearing session to discuss the Company s objection.
+GSTC had assigned a hearing session on 31 July 2022 and rejected the objections.
+Subsequent to the period ended 30 September 2022, the Company has filed the appeal to The Appeal Committee for Tax Violations and Disputes ("ACTVD") on 24 October 2022.
 The management believes that the Company has a strong position and the Company's view should prevail.
 Moreover, ZATCA has also issued an assessment for the years 2019 and 2020 claiming additional Zakat liability of Saudi Riyals 11.5 million; the Company settled Saudi Riyals 1,794 and objected against the remaining amounts for which the Company has paid 25% of the claims amounting to Saudi Riyals 2.9 million.
-For the year 2019 & 2020 ZATCA had issued revised assessment of Saudi Riyals 10.8 million Accordingly, the Company decides to escalate the case through the GSTC to assign a hearing session to discuss the Company's objection.
-The Committee for Resolution of Tax Violations and Disputes "CRTVD" issued its decision in which the Company's objection was accepted, however, ZATCA has the right to appeal against the said decision within 30 days from the following day of issuing the decision to the ACTVD.
+For the year 2019 and 2020 ZATCA had issued revised assessment of Saudi Riyals 10.8 million Accordingly, the Company decides to escalate the case through the GSTC to assign a hearing session to discuss the Company's objection.
 The management believes that the Company has a strong position and the Company's view should prevail.